 - Trustee appointment agreements

-- Draft the trust document
+- Prepare the trust document

-- Complete compliance review
+- Conduct a compliance review

-- Submit everything to the registrar
+- Submit all required documentation to the registrar

 Nevis Trust Cost Analysis: Typical Investment Requirements